Updated May, 2023

 Income tax implications

 In general, the additional revenue (e.g. grain sales from additional production) generated from tile drainage is taxable income and the added costs (added fertilizer, tile maintenance, etc.) are tax deductible.
 So the added “net” return is taxable income.
 In addition, the annual depreciation of the tile investment is tax deductible.
-The government allows land owners to depreciate tile over a period of 16 years on a fixed schedule.
-In situations where the investor is activity involved in the farming operation (e.g. farmers owner/operator), much of the investment may be deducted in the year of installation through an IRS provision called Section 179.
-After taxes have been taken into account in determining annual net returns, the resulting returns are considered to be “after tax.”
+In situations where the investor is actively involved in the farming operation (e.g. farm owner/operator), much of the investment may be deducted in the year of installation through the IRS provision, Section 179.
+After taxes have been taken into account in determining annual net returns, the resulting returns are considered to be "after tax".

 Typical Tile Investment Strategies

 A variety of investment strategies have emerged for the installation of tile drainage.
 Some of these are based on installations over a period of time.
-Others are investment arrangements between tenants and landlords on rented land.
+Others are investment arrangements between tenants and non-farming landowners on rented land.

 2) Design the entire drainage system but install over a period of years - This is similar to the strategy above in that the drainage system for the entire field or farm is designed up-front.
 However, the actual investment and installation of tile drainage is spread over a period of years, often as income becomes available.

-1) Landlord Investment Strategy – The traditional landlord/tenant investment strategy is for the landlord to make the tiling investment and charge the tenant a higher cash rental rate.
-The higher cash rental rate is due to higher yields achieved from the drainage and provides the landlord with a return on his/her tiling investment.
+1) Non-farming Landowner Investment Strategy - The traditional landowner and tenant investment strategy is for the landowner to make the tiling investment and charge the tenant a higher cash rental rate.
+The higher cash rental rate is due to higher yields achieved from the drainage and provides the non-farming landowner with a return on their tiling investment.

 - The additional cash rent can be computed from the estimated increase in net return from tile installation.
 For example, if the cash rental rate is currently based on the typical rate in the local community, the new rate will be the typical rate plus the additional net return from the estimated increase in net returns from drainage.

 - The additional cash rent can be computed based on a fixed rate of return from the tile investment.
-For example, if the tiling investment is $500 per acre and a rate of return of 8 percent is desired, the additional cash rent is $40 per acre ($500 x 8% = $40).
+For example, if the tiling investment is $500 per acre and a rate of return of 8% is desired, the additional cash rent is $40 per acre ($500 × 8% = $40).
 If the cash rental rate is currently based on the typical rate in the local community, the new rate will reflect this typical rate plus $40.

-2) Tenant Investment Strategy – The tenant makes the tile investment on the landlord’s farm.
-Because the landlord makes none of the investment, the cash rental rate does not increase due to the increase in productivity.
+2) Tenant Investment Strategy - The tenant makes the tile investment on the landowner’s farm.
+Because the non-farming landowner makes none of the investment, the cash rental rate does not increase due to the increase in productivity.
 The additional net returns go to the tenant as compensation for the tiling investment.

-Another option is to continue with one year leases but execute an ancillary contract dealing specifically with the tiling.
-Under this contract the tenant receives a pro-rata buyout of the tiling investment from the landowner if he/she ceases to rent the farm during the lifetime of the tile.
+Another option is to continue with one-year leases but execute an ancillary contract dealing specifically with the tiling.
+Under this contract the tenant receives a pro-rata buyout of the tiling investment from the landowner if the tenant ceases to rent the farm during the lifetime of the tile.
 Use Lease Supplement for Investing in Improvements on a Rented Farm as a guide to determine the responsibilities of the parties involved.

-For example, assume the tiling investment is $400 per acre and the life of the investment is 20 years.
-If the tenant ceases to rent the land after five years, he/she receives a payment of $300 per acre.
-Leaving after 15 years results in a payment of $100 per acre and after 20 years there is no payment.
+Assume the tiling investment is $400 per acre and the life of the investment is 20 years.
+If the tenant ceases to rent the land after five years, the tenant receives a payment of $300 per acre from the landowner.
+Leaving after 15 years results in a payment of $100 per acre and after 20 years, there is no payment.

-The length of the buyout period is negotiable between tenant and landlord.
-The buyout payment can be made by the landlord.
+The length of the buyout period is negotiable between tenants and landowners.
+The buyout payment can be made by the landowner.
 An alternative is for the new tenant to make the buyout payment to the tenant that is leaving and take over the remaining life of the contract.

-3) Shared Investment Strategy – The landlord and tenant share the tiling investment and use a crop-share lease.
+3) Shared Investment Strategy - The landowner and tenant share the tiling investment and use a crop-share lease.
 The investment is shared in the same proportion as the crop is shared in the leasing arrangement (e.g. 50/50).
 With this arrangement, each party receives the additional net returns in the same proportion as the investment.
-An arrangement is made where the tenant will receive a prorated buyout if he/she leaves the farm before the useful life of the tile is expended.
-An alternative is for the landlord to make the investment and modify the crop share lease provisions to reflect the change in contribution.
+An arrangement is made where the tenant will receive a prorated buyout if the tenant leaves the farm before the useful life of the tile is expended.
+An alternative is for the landowner to make the investment and modify the crop share lease provisions to reflect the change in contribution.

 If the tiling will be performed by an outside contractor, get bids from a variety of tile contractors.
-Have them prepare the tile layout for your farm and then provide a bid for doing the job.
-You need to compare both the bid and the layout when choosing among contractors.
+Have them prepare the tile layout for the farm and then provide a bid for doing the job.
+Consider both the bid and the layout when choosing among contractors.

 Prepare a plan

 The person doing the drainage design should prepare a plan and construction notes for the contractor.
 The plan should be corrected for any modifications during construction.
-The plans should include a map showing the locations, sizes and grades of all lines and appurtenances.
+The plans should include a map showing the locations, sizes, and grades of all lines and appurtenances.
 Contractors with GPS equipment can provide detailed tile maps.
 Profiles or construction notes of all mains and sub-mains should be included.
 One or more copies of the final plan and notes, along with construction modifications, should be given to the landowner.
 The owner should keep two copies.
-File one copy with your legal papers of the land and keep a working copy with your farm records.
-If plans, notes and maps are lost or misplaced, it will cause considerable confusion and difficulty in the future when the drainage system needs to be repaired or rebuilt.
+File one copy with the legal papers of the farmland and keep a working copy with the farm records.
+If plans, notes, and maps are lost or misplaced, it will cause considerable confusion and difficulty in the future when the drainage system needs to be repaired or rebuilt.

-You need to get approval from the United State Department of Agriculture (USDA) for any farmland that will be installed with tile drainage.
-Start the process by contacting your county Farm Service Agency (FSA) office and provide them with a description of the exact acreage on which you are planning to install tile drainage.
-This information will be provided to the Natural Resource Conservation Service (NRCS) to make a determination if any “wetlands” are included in the drainage area.
-Land areas considered to be “wetlands” by USDA cannot be tile drained.
+Approval from the United States Department of Agriculture (USDA) is necessary for any farmland that will be installed with tile drainage.
+Start the process by contacting the county Farm Service Agency (FSA) office and provide them with a description of the exact area on which there is a plan to install tile drainage.
+This information will be provided to the Natural Resources Conservation Service (NRCS) to make a determination if any “wetlands” are included in the drainage area.
+Land areas considered to be "wetlands" by the USDA cannot be tile drained.
 After its investigation, NRCS will provide you with a Certified Wetland Determination.

 1) Inspection – Subsurface drainage systems do not require extensive maintenance, but the maintenance that is required is extremely important.
 If subsurface drains are working, water will stand in the field for only a short time after a heavy rain.
 If water stands for a few days, the drain may be partly or completely blocked.